 It is forbidden to eat, drink or smoke in public during daylight hours during the month of Ramadan.
 The law is strictly enforced.
-In 2016, the holy month of Ramadan is expected to start on 6 June and finish on 5 July.

 The public practice of any form of religion other than Islam is illegal; as is an intention to convert others.
 However, the Saudi authorities accept the private practice of religions other than Islam, and you can bring a Bible into the country as long as it is for your personal use.
 Importing larger quantities than this can carry severe penalties.